-At the law office of Shaffer & Engle Law Offices, LLC, theft crime defense attorney Jeffrey Engle has extensive experience defending clients facing state or federal criminal charges including embezzlement of funds.
+At the law office of Shaffer & Engle Law Offices, LLC, theft crime defense attorneys Jeffrey Engle and Elizabeth K.H.
+Pasqualini have extensive experience defending clients facing state or federal criminal charges including embezzlement of funds.
 Whether you have been charged with changing the name on a $500 check or falsifying financial documents or title conveyance documents, he has decades of experience defending people against these crimes.

 People charged with embezzlement often have families, significant roles in the community, and a reputation to protect.
 A criminal charge is extremely embarrassing, and the possibility of a lengthy prison sentence is scary.
 That leads many people to deny any type of involvement.

 You should know that you can speak honestly with your lawyer.
 It is my job to protect you and your legal rights.
 If you are not guilty of the charges, that will affect the defense strategy.
 We may ask for a lie detector test, for example, or employ a forensic expert to prove your innocence.

 There may be sentencing options other than jail or prison time, depending upon the amount of money in question, whether you are able to make restitution, whether you have had any prior criminal offenses, and other life circumstances.

 Are You Under Investigation?
 Contact Us Today.